erickdiassantos-cmyk/foundation-sites/README.md

 <!-- ## Training

 Want the guided tour to Foundation from the team that built it?
 The ZURB team offers comprehensive training courses for developers of all skill levels.
-If you're new to Foundation, check out the [Introduction to Foundation Course](http://zurb.com/university/foundation-intro?utm_source=Github%20Repo&utm_medium=website&utm_campaign=readme&utm_content=readme%20training%20link) to kickstart your skills, amplify your productivity, and get a comprehensive overview of everything Foundation has to offer.
-More advanced users should check out the [Advanced Foundation Course](http://zurb.com/university/advanced-foundation-training?utm_source=Github%20Repo&utm_medium=website&utm_campaign=readme&utm_content=readme%20training%20link) to learn the Advanced skills that ZURB uses to deliver quality client work in short timeframes. -->
+If you're new to Foundation, check out the [Introduction to Foundation Course](http://zurb.com/university/foundation-intro?utm_source=Github%20Repo&utm_medium=website&utm_campaign=readme&utm_content=readme%20training%20link) to kickstart your skills, amplify yosur productivity, and get a comprehensive overview of everything Foundation has to offer.
+More advanced users should check out the [Advanced Foundation Course](http://zurb.com/university/advanced-foundation-training?utm_source=Github%20Repo&utm_medium=website&utm_campaign=readme&utm_content=readme%20training%20link) to learn the Advanced skills that ZURB uses to deliver quaslity client work in short timeframes. -->

 Copyright © 2020 Foundation Community